Project Management Course Quicklinks:

-Technically, soft skills are generally associated with a person’s emotional intelligence, their personality traits, social actions, communication, spoken language, habits, friendliness and other attributes which effect and characterise relationships with others, both internally in the organisation and externally, like clients.
+Technically, soft skills are generally associated with a person’s emotional intelligence, personality traits, social actions, communication, spoken language, habits, friendliness and other attributes which affect and characterise relationships with others, both internally in the organisation and externally, like clients.

-Soft skills are important, particular in roles with a heavy ‘people-focus’ and compliment the hard skills required to perform a job.
+Soft skills are important, particularly project management professionals with a heavy people focus and complement the hard skills required to perform a job.
 They also contribute to the success of an organisation.

 Soft skills can mostly be attributed to personality and relationships and include:

 - Commitment to success

 - Social intelligence